Standard Technical Tracks

 - The complex and time-consuming regulatory process

-This session will explore the technology being brought to bear on these constraints to facilitate the development of a sustainable domestic marine aquaculture industry that will optimize U.S. participation in the global Blue Economy.
+This session will explore the technological, economic, market, and policy constraints and opportunities for developing a sustainable domestic marine aquaculture industry.
+The goal of the track is to identify ways to optimize U.S. participation in the global Blue Economy.

 Jennifer Jencks | NOAA’s National Centers for Environmental Information